gmauleon/alertmanager-zabbix-provisioner/README.md

 [![Build Status](https://travis-ci.org/gmauleon/alertmanager-zabbix-provisioner.svg?branch=master)](https://travis-ci.org/gmauleon/alertmanager-zabbix-provisioner)

+# DEPRECATED

+Hey guys, I don`t have much time to properly work on this project anymore since I'm not using Zabbix in my pipelines as of late.
+I would gladely point/link to a fork if you guys have a maintained and living project for that.
+Thanks Guys.
+And sorry about that.

 ## alertmanager-zabbix-provisioner

 The provisioner will connect to your prometheus to get the current configured rules and will create a host/items/triggers accordingly